Tree disease

 1. 1

-Closely examine the tree for signs of disease like discolored leaves, fungus growth, or structural damage.
+Closely examine the tree for signs of disease, such as discolored or wilting leaves, dead or dying branches, or fungal growth.

 2. 2